 - Food processor or blender

-- 1 15.5oz can of chickpeas, drained and rinsed
+- 2 15.5oz can of chickpeas, drained and rinsed

-- 1/2 cup nut butter (I used smooth peanut butter)
+- 1 cup nut butter (I used smooth peanut butter)

-- 1/3 cup honey/agave/maple syrup (use agave or maple syrup for vegan)
+- 1/2 cup honey/agave/maple syrup (use agave or maple syrup for vegan)

-- 1/3 cup chocolate chips
+- 2/3 cup chocolate chips

-- 1/4 tsp salt
+- 1/2 tsp salt

-- 1/4 tsp baking powder
+- 1/2 tsp baking powder

-- 1/4 tsp baking soda
+- 1/2 tsp baking soda

-- 1/2 tsp vanilla extract
+- 1 tsp vanilla extract

 - Preheat oven to 350 degrees.
 Spray a 9 by 9 baking dish with non stick cooking spray or coconut oil.

-- Spread the mixture evenly in sprayed baking dish.
-Sprinkle a handful of chocolate chips over the top and any other toppers you want.
+- Now fold in the chocolate chips.
+Spread the mixture evenly in the baking dish.
+Sprinkle a handful of chocolate chips over the top.

-Brighten up a cold day with this delicious and comforting vegan lemon rice soup!
-The healthy ingredients used not only contribute to the soups delicious flavor, but they also have many nutritional benefits, making this a great soup if you are feeling under the weather.
-Why Vegan?
-Why not?!
-I know, I know…chicken noodle soup …
+Brighten up your day with this delicious and comforting Greek lemon soup with chickpeas recipe!
+The healthy ingredients used not only contribute to the soups delicious flavor, but they also have many nutritional benefits.
+It’s vegan and Mediterranean diet friendly, and doesn’t take long at all to whip up!
+Why Is This A Great Soup …